 - enhanced New Zealand's reputation in their area or activity.

-As at September 2020, the Matariki Tu Rākau Programme has supported the planting of more than 80 living memorials nationwide.
-More than 500,000 trees have been planted at 250 planting events since the programme started in 2018.
+As at June 2021, the Matariki Tu Rākau Programme has supported the planting of more than 160 living memorials nationwide, through 130 applications.
+More than 660,000 trees have been planted at 250 planting events since the programme started in 2018.

 What funding is available?

-Te Uru Rākau provides funding for trees (preferably native trees) to be planted on suitable land that is accessible to the public or iwi.
+Te Uru Rākau – New Zealand Forest Service provides funding for trees (preferably native trees) to be planted on suitable land that is accessible to the public or iwi.
 This includes:

 - places of remembrance

 Applications will be considered for a planting area of less than 1 hectare.
-Te Uru Rākau will provide funding through community groups, schools, councils, the Royal New Zealand Returned and Services Associations (RNZRSA), and marae.
+Te Uru Rākau – New Zealand Forest Service will provide funding through community groups, schools, councils, the Royal New Zealand Returned and Services Associations (RNZRSA), and marae.

 For their Matariki Tu Rākau project, local communities decide: